abdallah-alabed/data-structures-and-algorithms/python/tree/README.md

 1. Add: add nodes to the search tree depending on the value relative to the node value.
 2. Contains: check wether the inserted value exists in the tree

+## Challenge 21/11 cc16
+new method to find the max value

+## Approach & Efficiency
+get the nodes array and loop it to find the maxiimum value

+## API
+### max_value
+checks wether the root value isnt None then gets the tree nodes array amd loop it to find the maximum value in that array!